Dogue de Bordeaux Dog Breed Info: Pictures, Traits & Facts

 The Dogue de Bordeaux is one of the small handful of breeds recognized by the AKC whose origin date is unknown.
 The reason for this is the sheer length of their lineage.
 They are an ancient breed that traveled the world to arrive in France.

 There are two central beliefs.
-One theory is that they have always resided in France and have slowly developed into the Dogue we know today over thousands of years.
+One theory is that they have continuously resided in France and have slowly developed into the Dogue we know today over thousands of years.
 There is not much physical proof, however, to support this theory.

 Gratefully, much of this aggression has been trained out of them over the last thousand years.
 They are more commonly used as working and hunting dogs now.
 Many of them are also employed as guard dogs.
-The practice started in France but took an abrupt pause after the French Revolution because they were only used as such by the nobility.
+The practice started in France but took an abrupt pause after the French Revolution because they were only used as by the nobility.

 3. These dogs used to come in two typical sizes.